twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-nyanabhasa-sayadaw/11-intrinsic-nature-of-emptiness%zh.rst

 In the same way, whatever phenomenon arises within the aggregates (khandha) has the nature of perishing.
 This was stated by the Buddha.
 Most yogis discern suññatā in objects, but still cling to wrong view in relation to the knowing mind (ñāṇa).
 They think, “I contemplate it, so I see it, and I know it—there is an observer.”
 This is sakkāya-diṭṭhi clinging to the knowing mind, and such a yogi will not realise Dhamma quickly; or realisation will take a long time.
 This point is supported by evidence in the suttas.

-Mogok Sayadaw instructs yogis as follows: Observe mind and body with ñāṇa.
+Mogok Sayadaw instructs yogis as follows: **Observe mind and body with ñāṇa**.
 This makes sense for practice: it means there is no person and no being in mind, body, or knowledge.
 Therefore, yogis should not include a person or a being in either the object or in ñāṇa.

 Only those who can discern anicca in all objects and in the knowing mind will realise Dhamma quickly.